mcbazza/bazinfosec/README.md

 # bazinfosec
-For infosec stuff that I pick up along the way
+For infosec stuff that I pick up along the way doing OSCP

 ## Scripts